Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Stellar Cluster Expansion from compact Dark Matter

 The process of gravitational heating by PBH of the star cluster can be modeled as a diffusion problem, with the sum of diffusion coefficients for a star's velocity describing the temporal evolution of its kinetic energy.
 For the purposes of analytic comparison, we take the DM particles to follow an isotropic Maxwellian velocity distribution and to have a locally uniform density \cite{profumo_introduction_2017}.
 Under these assumptions, the diffusion coefficient, which quantifies the degree of scattering in the velocity distribution of stars due to interactions with PBH, can be cast as

-where $m_{\text{PBH}}$ and $\sigma$ are the PBH mass and velocity dispersion, respectively, $\rho$ is the total DM density, $X \equiv v_\star/\sqrt{2}\sigma$, and $f_{\text{PBH}}$ is the fraction of DM in PBH. $\textrm{ln} \Lambda$ is the Coulomb logarithm, quantifying the relative strength of long-range gravitational interactions versus short-range encounters among particles in a system \cite{binney_galactic_2008,brandt_constraints_2016}, and $G$ Newton's constant.
-The Coulomb logarithm is detailed in Ref.~\cite{binney_galactic_2008} as
+where $m_\pbh$ and $\sigma_\pbh$ are the PBH mass and velocity dispersion, respectively, $\rho$ is the total DM density, $X \equiv \sigma_\star/\sqrt{2}\sigma_\pbh$\footnote{$\sigma_\star$ represents the typical stellar velocity, which we identify as the stellar velocity dispersion $\sigma_{\text{cluster}}$ of the cluster, such that $X$ quantifies the ratio between the stellar and PBH velocities.}, and $f_\pbh$ is the fraction of DM in PBH. $\textrm{ln} \Lambda$ is the Coulomb logarithm, quantifying the relative strength of long-range gravitational interactions versus short-range encounters among particles in a system \cite{binney_galactic_2008,brandt_constraints_2016}, and $G$ is Newton's constant.
+The median Coulomb logarithm for point-masses interacting with extended substructures, as detailed in Ref.~\cite{penarrubiaOrbitalScatteringRandom2019}, is